We specialise in laboratory and on-site testing to the EN 50121 series of standards covering rolling stock, apparatus and fixed installations.

 For apparatus we test either on-site (if it’s big) or in one of our accredited laboratories.

-Please contact your local York EMC Services Laboratory for more information, or our York office if you are based outside of the UK.
+Please contact your local Eurofins York Services Laboratory (formerly York EMC Services) for more information, or our York office if you are based outside of the UK.